0xzim/airline_reviews_sentiment_analysis/README.md

 * ⚪ Neutral: 36 reviews (1.49%)

 **Insight**: The majority of airline reviews were polarized either strongly positive or negative with very few neutral responses.
+Additionally, the averages of the ratings are within 3 out of 5 stars which shwos there is a major room for improvement on all areas.